Hiroyuki Itsuki: Career

 Starting in 1981, he studied the history of Buddhism as a special student at Ryukoku University, Kyoto, and in 2001 he published Tariki: Embracing Despair, Discovering Peace in English, which was awarded the Book of the Year prize in the spiritual department.
-His latest books include Shinran (親鸞) in three volumes (2014).
+His latest books include Shinran (親鸞) in three volumes (2014), which was serialized with illustrations by Akira Yamaguchi and won the 64th Mainichi Publishing Culture Award Special Prize in 2010.